 One of the best ways to concentrate on a task without falling down the internet rabbit hole is to set a time.
-Google can do this for you by simply typing in “set timer for” followed by a specific amount of time.
-A simple beeping sound will emanate from the Google timer tab when time runs out.
+Google can do this for you by just typing in “set timer for” followed by a specific amount of time.
+A beeping sound will emanate from the Google timer tab when time runs out.

 Stay In Touch

 Higher Information Group’s IT service team provides responsive technical services, insightful IT consulting and streamlined solutions enabling you to focus on your business.